-Trail furniture and signage can be integrated to keep the vocabulary simple across the many different types of installations.
+PennDOT's control of the 31st Street Trail furniture and signage can be integrated to different types of installations.
 Use of a consistent system will orient people to local destinations, to distant destinations, and to the river.

 River Avenue Corridor Washington's Landing